Calculating payroll and indirect expenses for research institutes

 Research institutes are to calculate payroll and indirect expenses together for the various groups of R&D personnel participating in the project.

 The institutes are to report the specific hourly rates for the various groups of R&D personnel each year to the Research Council.
-Registration of hourly rates from the institute sector.
+Research organisations in the group "Other approved Norwegian research organisations" that do not wish to report hourly rates or do not satisfy the requirements must use the lump sum rate for payroll expenses, which is also used in the university and university college sector.

 The institute is to use these hourly rates in all grant applications to the Research Council regardless of whether the institute is in charge of the project or is a partner in effective collaboration with the Project Owner (applicant institution).